The Aleut Corporation

-The Aleut Corporation, or Aleut, is one of thirteen Alaska Native Regional Corporations created under the Alaska Native Claims Settlement Act of 1971 (ANCSA) in settlement of aboriginal land claims.
+The Aleut Corporation, or Aleut, is one of twelve Alaska Native Regional Corporations created under the Alaska Native Claims Settlement Act of 1971 (ANCSA) in settlement of aboriginal land claims.
 The Aleut Corporation was incorporated in Alaska on June 21, 1972.
-Headquartered in Anchorage, Alaska, The Aleut Corporation is a for-profit corporation with approximately 3,410 Alaska Native shareholders, primarily of Aleut descent originating in the Alaska Peninsula, Aleutian Islands, Pribilof Islands, and Shumagin Islands of Alaska.
+Headquartered in Anchorage, Alaska, The Aleut Corporation is a for-profit corporation with over 5,000 Alaska Native shareholders, primarily of Aleut descent originating in the Alaska Peninsula, Aleutian Islands, Pribilof Islands, and Shumagin Islands of Alaska.

 Under ANCSA, The Aleut Corporation received a settlement of $19.5 million.
 Its land entitlement included 66,000 acres (270 km^{2}) of surface lands and 1.572 million acres (6,362 km^{2}) of subsurface estate.

 Officers and directors

 A current listing of The Aleut Corporations' officers and directors, as well as documents filed with the State of Alaska since Aleut's incorporation, are available online through the Corporations Database of the Division of Corporations, Business & Professional Licensing, Alaska Department of Commerce, Community and Economic Development.
 Leadership is also listed on aleutcorp.com.